OSH-2023/x-Eris/reports/pre_discussion/2023_03_12/ROS Application.md

 ## Idea

-1. Modify the ROS system to suit for some specific task, which maybe very hard considering the amount of code.
+1. Modify the ROS system to suit some specific task, which may be very hard considering the amount of code.
 2. Install the system on a robot, and write programs to manage the motors, the sensors, the processors, the network, etc. This may not be that hard, with abundant tutorials online.